 A special feature of our time is the growing realisation of the inter-connections which bind us together in the international community.
 We who grew up in the Commonwealth of Nations, sharing the treasury of the literature of the English language, have enjoyed a special advantage in securing an international perspective of many issues, including in the law.
 But even without that advantage, we would have come to realise the power of globalisation.
 The notion may always have been there in humanity's struggle to identify a purpose for existence and a common allegiance to a deity, to nature or to humanity itself.
-But the movement towards internationalisation gathered pace from the middle of the nineteenth century with the invention of other means telegraph, the telephone and telecommunication.
-To this was soon added, in the twentieth inter-active flight, broadcasting. satellites and century, computers.
+But the movement towards internationalisation gathered pace from the middle of the nineteenth century with the invention of the telegraph, the telephone and other of means telecommunication.
+To this was soon added, in the twentieth century, flight, broadcasting, satellites and inter-active computers.
 Now, truly, we live in a global village.